ExoSkye/celldk-exports/README.md

   "name": "sys_process_get_sdk_version",
   "id": 25,
   "returns": "int",
-  "brief": "Returns the SDK version of a process", "class": "sys_process",
+  "brief": "Returns the SDK version of a lv2", "class": "sys_process",
   "params": [
     {
       "name": "pid",
       "type": "sys_pid_t",
-      "description": "The PID of the process you want to get the SDK Version of" },
+      "description": "The PID of the lv2 you want to get the SDK Version of" },
     {
       "name": "version",